snrdk/DBSystem/README.md

 ## Notes
-The authors' implementation of the code was only partially publicly available, and the dataset was not publicly available, so the code was reproduced as closely as possible to the paper.
+* The authors' implementation of the code was only partially publicly available, and the dataset was not publicly available, so the code was reproduced as closely as possible to the paper.
+* In the paper, the authors state that they used Twitter data from Indian users, but there is no explanation for this, so our work, we obtained and used a Twitter dataset suitable for the purpose of the proposed model: hate identification and retweet prediction.

+##